DevExpress-Examples/blazor-ai-chat-confirm-tool-calls/README.md

 ### Confirm Tool Calls

-The `FunctionInvokingChatClient` extends the default behavior that invokes tools.
+The `CustomFunctionInvokingChatClient` extends the default behavior that invokes tools.
 It intercepts AI tool calls, checks for confirmation logic, and only proceeds with user approval.

 ```csharp
 public class CustomFunctionInvokingChatClient : FunctionInvokingChatClient {